Laç

 Laç ([lat͡ʃ]; Laçi) is a town and a former municipality in Lezhë County, northwestern Albania.
 At the 2015 local government reform it became a subdivision and the seat of the municipality Kurbin.
 It was the administrative center of the former Kurbin District.
-The population at the 2011 census was 17,086.
-Its associated football (soccer) club is KF Laçi.
+The population as of the 2023 census is 12,854.
+Its associated football club is KF Laçi.

 Laç is served by Laç Railway Station.

 Name

 Laç means swampy land in Albanian.
 Similar toponyms in Albania are Laç-Bruç, Kodër-Laç, Përroi i Laçit, Fushë-Laç etc.

 Demographic history

 Laç is recorded in the Ottoman defter of 1467 as a hass-ı mir-liva property in the vilayet of Kurbin.
 The settlement had only four households which were represented by the following household heads: Pal Suma, Nikolla Smaka, Gjergj Marku, and Tanush Znishi.

 Church of St. Anthony

 Known as "Kisha e Laçit" or "Kisha e Shna Ndout" in Albanian, this church is dedicated to St Anthony of Padua.